vtex-apps/store-framework-course/course/steps/custom-template/en.md

 A template defines the page layout.
 However, if you want to create a custom page, you will also need to create a new template in your theme.

-Let's imagine that your wanted to created a simple page containing information about your store.
+Let's imagine that you want to create a simple page containing information about your store.
 Inside the `blocks` folder, you can create a file that would contain the following code, declaring a new template for a custom page,

 ```json
 {